Fr4cK5/spear/README.md

 Thank you for your dedication to the AHK-Community.

+# Possible future additions

+- An in-app config menu!
+(Needs some more GUI-redesigning)

 # Thank you

-Thank you for checking out my project, hope you liked it!
+Thank you for checking out my project, hope you like it!